 , I would say, wishing those around me a happy birthday—for žak

 meant "birth", and bidak

 , my very first conlang.

-This is the first instinct: to simply do everything the same way as you are used to, and for its purposes, it serves.
+This is the first instinct: to simply do everything the same way as you are used to, with trivial differences, and for its purposes it serves.

 A variant of the first instinct arises when some other language is learned about and emulated.
 Thus, when I learned elementary Latin, I found myself desiring to recreate the language; partially though a perception of its superiority—after all, the presence of inflectional endings allowing free word order is obviously better and more logical!—and partly through a desire to create that which I knew to be interesting.
 Thus Kyndae was born, and it had nouns that inflected like this:

 The terminations of the nominative are especially damning.
 The vocative is also to be noted: the spelling ë is simply a Tolkienism.
 I was beginning to realize that I should use some of my own ideas: the pattern of acute and circumflex accentuation is indeed exceedingly Greek, but I had never set eyes on the Greek language when I created Kyndae, and so this must have been of my own invention.
 Yet in the end this is still primarily created from the first instinct, for here too I was simply doing everything in a way that I had seen things done.

 But not everything.
 I did not quite